mlorentedev/mlorentedev.github.io/aboutme.md

 ### My Career Goals

 <p style='text-align: justify;'>
     I have been working in the software industry for over 10 years now.
-I have worked on a variety of projects, from small to large, from simple to complex.
-I have worked with a variety of technologies, from low-level programming to high-level programming, but mainly focused on embedded systems.
+On a variety of projects, from small to large, from simple to complex, and with a variety of technologies, from low-level programming to high-level programming, but mainly focused on embedded systems.
 </p>

 <p style='text-align: justify;'>